marie-maxime/marie-maxime/README.md

 Hello!
 I am a full stack web developer from Montreal, Québec.

-I work with various frameworks, such as React, Vue, Gatsby & more.
+I work with various frameworks and libraries, such as React, Vue, Nextjs & more.

 I am interrested in building complex web apps with performance, accessibility and UX in mind.